Markups & Profit Margins

 - • Materials requiring special storage

-- • Bulk orders using same material
+- • Bulk orders using the same material

 - • High-volume customers